leo19941227/leo19941227.github.io/_pages/hobbies.md

 * ### [Star Wars 1-6](https://www.imdb.com/list/ls070150896/) ([George Lucas](https://en.wikipedia.org/wiki/George_Lucas))

-    > Named must your Fear be before banish it you can. --- Yoda.
+    > Named must your fear be before banish it you can. --- Yoda.

     > Fear is the path to the dark side.
 Fear leads to anger.
 Anger leads to hate.
 Hate leads to suffering.
 I sense much fear in you. --- Yoda.